-All students entering the School of Public Health are required to complete an online Academic Integrity Tutorial via Blackboard during their first semester of enrollment (http://publichealth.uic.edu/current-students/sph-academic-integrity-tutorial).
+All students entering the School of Public Health are required to complete an online Academic Integrity Tutorial via Blackboard during their first semester of enrollment.
 Course instructors may also specify completion of the tutorial as a class requirement.

 STUDENT HONOR CODE